doasync/is-required/README.md

 In ECMAScript 6, the default argument expression gets evaluated at call time when a parameter is missing or undefined.
 You can use `required()` as a default value to make that parameter to be provided forcibly, throwing an error.

 It is better to catch and identify such an error as early as possible rather than get something like `TypeError: Cannot read property 'body' of undefined`.

+You can also use `isRequired()` during destructuring assignment (as default value).
+See the examples below.

 ## Installation